Dax89/WebPirate/README.md

 WebPirate is a Tabbed WebBrowser for SailfishOS based on WebKit.

 This software is under Heavy Development.

-There are some missing features, like Navigation History and Advanced Settings.
-I will make them available in the next releases.

 Features:
 -----